 That morning was also contrasted by the light rain beginning to fall, the first in Spain since we arrived ten days before.
 Water droplets obscured our window view.
 Still, the three-and-a-half-hour journey along the cobalt Mediterranean was pleasant.

 Glimpses of aqua inlets and golden palm-lined beaches raced by as our rail darted through tunnels along the rugged, coastal landscape.
-Our apartment manager in Barcelona tried to call, I figured to confirm our arrival time; but without WiFi access on the train, I decided his messages could wait just a bit longer.
+Our apartment host in Barcelona tried to call, I figured to confirm our arrival time; but without WiFi access on the train, I decided his messages could wait just a bit longer.

 Pulling into Barcelona-Sants, we found ourselves in a much busier station filled with armed police and even more commotion outside in the drizzle.
 I wasn’t sure whether to feel safer or threatened by the heightened security.
-We called the apartment manager.
+We called the apartment host.